arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 Alternative values can be used per requirements if needed.

 The subsequent image displays the `Status variables (volatile)` window.
-Within this window, we will define the `counter_stack` variable, specifying its access address and data type for Modbus RTU transmission.
+We will define the `counter_stack` variable within this window, specifying its access address and data type for Modbus RTU transmission.

 ![Arduino PLC IDE - Portenta Machine Control Server Status Variable](assets/pmc_plcide_server_statVar.png)